matteo4diani/deep-q-learning/README.md

 An implementation of Deep Q Learning from scratch with PyTorch and OpenAI gym on the ATARI environment (Breakout).
+The author of this code is Bryan Thornbury (@brthor) and all credit goes to him.
+I did some minor adjustments needed to keep up with numpy and added some QoL improvements.